Artemis BJJ (MYGYM Bristol), Can Sönmez, Bristol, UK - 10/06/2015

 Of course, there is much more detail to a successful triangle than that, which I'll break down in the rest of this post.

 For the first stage (entry), the simplest option is probably to grab both their wrists (or you could try their forearms) with your same side hands.
 Push their arm into their stomach, while clamping the other to your chest.
 You can then bring your hips up in order to fling your leg (on the same side as the arm you've pushed back) over their shoulder, locking your feet by the top of their back.
-Your thigh presses into their neck.
 The important thing is to clear that hand and arm you've shoved into their stomach, so that you're ready to move into the triangle.

 If you can drive your knee into the inside of the arm you want to clear, that can work too: in Gracie Combatives, Rener pushes into their bicep/crook of their elbow with his knee, grabs the wrist, then kicks over to get into position.
 Alternatively, he also shows how you can circle your leg around the arm to get your leg past.
 There are many other entries and not just from guard: the triangle is possible from pretty much every other position in BJJ too, whether that's the back, mount or side control.